 These categories reflect the activities travelers will do while in Cuba.
 There used to be a 12th category, called "People to People", but it was eliminated along with the cruises.

 And while you can't travel for pure tourism (there's no category for that), you can travel under categories that will allow you to have an incredible trip, like the Support for the Cuban People category.

 Trying to figure out how to travel to Cuba can be confusing.
 And after the June 5th restrictions, it's even more difficult.
 Here's the scoop.

 Regardless of how you arrive in Cuba or how long you stay, if you are visiting Cuba from the US then all you need is:

 That’s it.
 No fine print, no hidden agendas.
 Just two simple things.

-Only one of these things is a piece of paper that you need to have—the Cuban tourist card.
+Only one of these things is a piece of paper that you need to have—the Cuban Tourist Card.
 Once you have the tourist card (sometimes called a Cuban visa), you may enter Cuba and travel independently, doing as you please.

 The travel category is even easier to manage than the tourist card.
 It’s just a self-declared reason for your visit.
 You don’t need to fill out any paperwork, just choose the category that best suits your trip.
-There are twelve approved reasons for travel, but most independent travelers qualify under the Support for the Cuban People travel category.
+There are eleven approved reasons for travel, but most independent travelers qualify under the Support for the Cuban People travel category.
 Activities like exploring museums, taking walking tours guided by locals, shopping at independent markets, and chatting with locals you meet all count as Support for the Cuban People.

-Still have questions about travel categories or tourist cards?
+have questions about travel categories or tourist cards?
 Have a local travel planner help you with the details.